 - Something like a jar big enough to hold the brewing coffee, which can fit in your fridge.

-- (Optional) Fine mesh strainer and a bowl, also for filtering.
+- (Optional) Fine mesh strainer and a bowl, for filtering.

 Instructions